-Wendy Brown is a licensed acupuncturist who, in 1990, graduated from the New England School of Acupuncture, the first accredited acupuncture institution in the United States.
+Wendy Brown is a licensed acupuncturist who graduated in 1990 from the New England School of Acupuncture, the first accredited acupuncture institution in the United States.
 Wendy followed in the footsteps of her father, a western-trained doctor who preceded her as a N.E.S.A. graduate in 1985.
-Wendy is the first student in this country to have graduated in a familial lineage, becoming the 1st second-generation practitioner of Chinese medicine in the USA.
+Wendy was the first student in this country to have graduated in a familial lineage.
 Her father’s erudite scope in the practices of both Western and Eastern medicines was a great privilege of perspective which Wendy intently absorbed under his tutelage.
-It was a privilege for both she and her father to be in the pioneering generation of Westerners who discovered the richness that lay in Chinese medicine, in a time when practitioners, teachers, and students of Chinese medicine in the West were few and the profession was getting on its feet.
+It was a privilege for both her and her father to be in the pioneering generation of Westerners who discovered the richness that lay in Chinese medicine, in a time when practitioners, teachers, and students of Chinese medicine in the West were few and the profession was getting on its feet.

 She has worked in busy settings with other acupuncturists, in mash unit formation, in a hospital setting, and in private practice.
-As an inspired seeker of holistic healing for her own growth, she has explored modalities of eastern medicine, Qi gong, meditation, forms of body work, cranio-sacral, breathwork, colorpuncture light therapy, and psycho-spiritual counseling as bridges to develop perspective and balance.
+As an inspired seeker of holistic healing for her own growth, Wendy has explored modalities of eastern medicine, Qigong, meditation, forms of body work, cranio-sacral, breathwork, colorpuncture light therapy, psycho-spiritual counseling, and now yoga, as bridges to develop perspective and balance.

 In 1994 Wendy settled in Asheville North Carolina where she and her family reside.
 Over the years she grows increasingly attuned with the natural elements of this beautiful region; the majestic mists, plant and wildlife that grace these mountains, and appreciation for mountain history and culture.
 Wendy is an ardent animal lover and advocate.
-She has been an Asheville small business owner since 1996 and supports other businesses that purvey organic, cruelty-free, vegan, non-gmo, no palm oil, eco-friendly products and services, as well as supporting Asheville’s ‘Buy Local’ economy.
+She has been an Asheville small business owner since 1996 and supports other businesses that purvey organic, cruelty-free, vegan, non-gmo, no palm oil, eco-friendly products and services, and supports Asheville’s ‘Buy Local’ economy.

 Areas of Further Interest